RAAZIA0011/takeordercode/README.md

 - Concepts used: arrays, functions, loops, input validation, string handling, console formatting

 ### Project Structure
 This project was developed collaboratively.
-My responsibility was the **order-taking module** — including category order functions, input validation logic, order storage, and the billing summary.
+My responsibility was the **order-taking module** — including category order functions, input validation logic,  and the billing summary.